 New Jersey Roads - CR 541

 A first-generation pentagon NB at Dixontown Road, which should be but isn't CR 532 (532 stays on Tabernacle Road, which becomes a 25 MPH neighborhood street with no stripes).
-Then, at Fostertown Road, CR 612 is Stacy Haines Rd., and after the removed section of road, starts again as Bridge Road from 541.
+Then, at Fostertown Road, CR 612 is Stacy Haines Rd., and after a removed section of road, starts again as Bridge Road from 541.
 The shield atop the page is before these photos.

 The next four photos are courtesy Scott Colbert and from the Mt.
 Holly Bypass.